 The M-1 plant site would be constructed on two pads.
 The larger lower pad would be graded to accommodate the OEC unit, heat exchangers, air-cooled condenser system, piping, firewater storage tank, mechanical building and an electrical shelter.
-The projected elevation of the lower pad is 7,295 feet above mean sea level (MSL).
-The smaller upper pad would be graded to an elevation of 7,307 feet above mean sea level to accommodate the M-1 substation.
+The projected elevation of the lower pad is about 7,295 feet above mean sea level (MSL).
+The smaller upper pad would be graded to an elevation of about 7,307 feet above mean sea level to accommodate the M-1 substation.
 The upper pad elevation is approximately the same elevation as the existing access road.
-A total of approximately 5.65 acres of surface would be disturbed during site grading including a short driveway from the existing access road and cut-and-fill areas and a soil stockpile area that would be outside of the fenced plant site (see Figure 5).
+A total of approximately 5.7 acres of surface would be disturbed during site grading including a short driveway from the existing access road and cut-and-fill areas and a soil stockpile area that would be outside of the fenced plant site (see Figure 5).

 Grading of the plant site would proceed after the initial project survey and final plant layout have been completed.
-Prior to grading of the site, some site clearing and tree removal would take place.
+Prior to grading of the site, site clearing and tree removal would take place.
 Topsoil would be stockpiled to aid in revegetation.
 The plant would be built to balance cuts and fills to the extent feasible.
 Excess excavated material not required as fill would be disposed of or stockpiled.
-All equipment and building foundations would bear on native soil or structural fill.
+All equipment and building foundations would be concrete pads and/or spread footing piers which would bear on native soil or structural fill.

 Compaction of the soils would be in accordance with the recommendations in the report of the geotechnical survey conducted on the site and civil engineering design.
 All disturbed lands not required for plant operations would be revegetated upon completion of construction.
 Gravel surfacing would be placed on the two plant site pads after final grading.
 Grading design would be based on local topography as shown on topographic maps.
+Both construction and post-construction best engineering management practices (BMP) have been integrated into the grading/drainage plan (see Figure 5).